Pipe Issues Blog

 Posted By Bruce Hollands on Apr 27, 2020

-PVC Water Mains: Not A Source of Benzene From Wildfire EventsIn the past few years, North America has experienced a series of catastrophic wildfires.
-Some of these fires have severely impacted water infrastructure, destroying above-ground appurtenances like water meters and hydrants as well as shallow-bury water service lines.
-As a result of wildfires, at least two California utilities have encountered water-quality issues in their water systems.
-The problems were caused by back-flow of contaminants through damaged service lines into water mains.
+PVC Water Mains: Not A Source of Benzene From Wildfire EventsIn the past few years, North America has experienced numerous catastrophic wildfires.
+Some of these fires have severely impacted water infrastructure, destroying above-ground appurtenances like water meters and hydrants as well as shallow-bury water-service lines.

-Uni-Bell has written a technical brief that digs deeper into the science behind the issue.
+Uni-Bell has written a technical brief that goes deeper into the science behind the issue.
 The paper is titled “PVC Water Mains: Not a Source of Benzene from Wildfire Events” – click here to view.